 So, a key issue that we need to deal with is measuring and reporting the quality of reviewers.
 Here I have a simple suggestion to PC chairs and the powers-to-be at the SIGMOD and PVLDB executive committees:

-- Incorporate transparency in the review process so that the distribution of the overall recommendations made by the PC member is made public.
+- Incorporate transparency in the review process so that the distribution of the overall recommendations made by each PC member is made public.
 There are reviewers who consistently hate everything they read, and reviewers who love nearly everything that they read.
 This really messes up the system, and I think is a big factor in why our system is broken.
 Note reducing the PC size (suggestion #1) yields more data per PC member, which you need to make sound comparisons.
 Also randomly assign papers to reviewers based on the interests that reviewers express to reduce the chances of someone saying "I had a bad batch of reviews."

 This backpropagation, if you will, can help correct those reviewers who haven't calibrated themselves (but wish to), and starkly expose those who likely shouldn't be on PCs.